Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 Those aboard the ship continued to mingle and eat communally.
 By the time the Costa Luminosa reached the Canary Islands, off the coast of northwest Africa, three more passengers had coronavirus-like symptoms.
 They were allowed to disembark, but the Spanish government would not allow others to come ashore because Spain has closed its ports, the company said.

-On March 13, the cruise company said it was told that the Italian man on the ship's previous voyage had tested positive.
-The following day, March 14, it learned that the woman hospitalized in Puerto Rico and her husband also had tested positive.
+On March 13, the cruise company said it was told the Italian man on the ship's previous voyage had tested positive.
+The following day, March 14, it learned the woman hospitalised in Puerto Rico and her husband also had tested positive.

 One more day passed before passengers were isolated in their rooms, according to people aboard.
 A full week had passed since the sick woman disembarked in Puerto Rico.